elba7r/system/erpnext/docs/user/manual/en/introduction/do-i-need-an-erp.md

-Revalue is a modern tool that covers not only accounting but also all other business functions, on an integrated platform.
+ERPNext is a modern tool that covers not only accounting but also all other business functions, on an integrated platform.
 It has many benefits over both traditional accounting as well as ERP applications.